Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Main Results: Tree networks

 We describe qualitative properties of $\lambda_c$ and then discuss the implications of Theorem \ref{thm:page-rank-tails}.

 \begin{prop} For any $c\in (0,1)$, $\lambda_c < 2$.
 Further, $\lambda_c > \max_{a\in [K]} \phi_a$ and

 \end{prop}

-\begin{rem} We now give some qualitative and quantitative implications of the above result: \begin{enumeratei} \item Part (a) of Theorem \ref{thm:page-rank-tails} implies that the tail exponent of the limiting Page-rank distribution of vertices of a given attribute does {\bf not} depend on the attribute type; this should be contrasted with the result on the asymptotic degree distribution (Theorem \ref{thm:deg-homophil-linear}) where tails of the degree distribution depend on the attribute under consideration.
-This result thus gives information on the extremal behavior of the Page-rank scores and their (lack of) dependence on the attribute type. \item Since the tail exponent of the limiting Page-rank distribution is insensitive to the attribute type, parts (b) and (c) of Theorem \ref{thm:page-rank-tails} quantify the {\bf mean} behavior of the Page-rank distribution and its dependence on the attribute type.
-These results are key to analyzing sampling schemes depending on Page-rank, discussed in more detail in Section \ref{fairsec}. \item Further refined properties of the ``bulk'' behavior of Page-rank scores (i.e. non-extremal behavior) and their dependence on attribute type, leveraging the technical tools developed in proving (b) above, is left for future work. \end{enumeratei}
+\begin{rem} We now give some qualitative and quantitative implications of the above result: \begin{enumeratei} \item Part (a) of Theorem \ref{thm:page-rank-tails} implies that the tail exponent of the limiting PageRank distribution of vertices of a given attribute does {\bf not} depend on the attribute type; this should be contrasted with the result on the asymptotic degree distribution (Theorem \ref{thm:deg-homophil-linear}) where tails of the degree distribution depend on the attribute under consideration.
+This result thus gives information on the extremal behavior of the PageRank scores and their (lack of) dependence on the attribute type. \item Since the tail exponent of the limiting PageRank distribution is insensitive to the attribute type, parts (b) and (c) of Theorem \ref{thm:page-rank-tails} quantify the {\bf average (bulk)} behavior of the PageRank distribution and its dependence on the attribute type. \item Further refined properties of the ``bulk'' behavior of PageRank scores (i.e. non-extremal behavior) and their dependence on attribute type, leveraging the technical tools developed in proving (b) above, is left for future work. \end{enumeratei}

 \end{rem}